Momentum Monday – It’s Warren Buffett’s Market

 Disclaimer: Everything I share is for educational and informational purposes only and it should not be considered financial advice.

-Momentum Monday – The Bull Is Still Strong
+Momentum Monday – The Market Is In a Pullback Mode

 The charts in this video are powered by MarketSmith

-Try my new subscription service which includes a private Twitter feed with option and stock ideas, emails with concise market commentary and actionable swing, intraday, and position trade ideas, the Momentum 50 list of market leaders, and much more.
+Try my subscription service which includes a private Twitter feed with option and stock ideas, emails with concise market commentary and actionable swing, intraday, and position trade ideas, the Momentum 40 list of market leaders, and much more.
 See some of the recent testimonials.

 PERFORMANCE

-Here’s a Google spreadsheet tracking all closed option and stock ideas shared on my private Twitter stream and emails for subscribers.
+Here’s a Google spreadsheet tracking all closed options and stock ideas shared on my private Twitter stream and emails for subscribers.

 Check out my free weekly email. to get an idea of the content I share with members.